Teaching kids to save money early: their first savings account

 Teach children to save money by seeking out financial learning opportunities

 Educating kids about allocating savings for different purposes — saving up for a new bike or new smartphone may be at the top of their priority list — is easier when the bank offers financial learning opportunities and programs to educate kids about the process.
 For example, PNC Bank’s Virtual Wallet account makes it easy for kids to divide their savings account into virtual jars.

 Set your kids up for a healthy financial future with the right savings account.
-We’ll be doing a series of posts about kids and budgeting over the next couple of weeks so stay tuned for more tips!
+Money lessons for kids can start early and help them well into the future.

 Have you set up a bank account for your kids?
 Share your experience in the comments below.